Maryland THC Overview

 Recreational marijuana was in November 2022 legalized in Maryland through Question 4, a legislatively referred ballot question (via HB 837 and SB 833), effective July 1, 2023.
 Medical cannabis has been legal in the state since 2014.
 Under the state's medical marijuana laws, only qualifying patients with certain debilitating medical conditions can legally access marijuana-derived THC.
 Typically, patients may only purchase 120 grams of dried cannabis flower or 36 grams of a cannabis-based THC product in a 30-day period.
 Notwithstanding, a healthcare provider may certify a qualifying patient for less or more of the standard amount.

-Per Question 4, Maryland residents can use marijuana-based THC products for recreational purposes.
-Adults 21 years and older can legally possess up to 1.5 ounces of marijuana, 12 grams of cannabis concentrates, and marijuana containing no more than 750 mg of THC for recreational uses.
+With the recent legalization of recreational marijuana, Maryland residents will, by July 1, 2023, be able to use marijuana-based THC products for recreational purposes.
+Question 4 would allow adults 21 years and older to legally possess up to 1.5 ounces of marijuana, 12 grams of cannabis concentrates, and marijuana containing no more than 750 mg of THC for recreational uses.
 Also, Maryland complies with the 2018 Farm Bill and permits residents to legally use hemp-derived THC products whose THC contents do not exceed 0.3%.
 As a result, hemp-based products with no more than the legal limit of THC are available in Maryland dispensaries and other retail shops.
 Residents can also purchase them online.

 What is the Legal Limit for THC While Driving in Maryland?